emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 Stable tag: 1.7
 License: GPLv2 or later

-Allow your visitors to quickly & easily share your pages and content.
+E-MAILiT is the safest way (without ad tracking cookies) to boost your traffic, to get more followers, to target your sharers and earn revenue.

 == Description ==
 The E-MAILiT Share Button adds share buttons to all of your posts and pages, simply, increasing social activity on your site, with excellent fast performance (asynchronous script loading, 93% on <a href="http://bit.ly/17RIC1E">Google Page Speed Insight</a> and more).